msft-mirror-aosp/platform.external.pigweed/targets/rp2040/target_docs.rst

 To allow Ninja to properly serialize tests to run on device, Ninja will send test requests to a server running in the background.
 The first step is to launch this server.
-By default, the script will attempt to automatically detect an attached Pi Pico running an application with USB serial enabled, then using it for testing.
+By default, the script will attempt to automatically detect an attached Pi Pico running an application with USB serial enabled or a Pi Debug Probe, then use it for testing.
 To override this behavior, provide a custom server configuration file with ``--server-config``.

 .. code-block:: console